 - 3.2.1.
-Culture of safety is defined as a culture of safety which requires continuous identification of vulnerabilities and a willingness to deal with them transparently. - 3.2.2.
+Culture of safety is defined as an environment which requires continuous identification of vulnerabilities and a willingness to deal with them transparently. - 3.2.2.
 An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety to identify areas for improvement. - 3.2.2.1.
 The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety. - 3.2.2.2.
 The program must have a structure that promotes safe, interprofessional, team-based care. - 3.2.3.
-Education on Patient Safety

-Programs must provide formal educational activities that promote patient safetyrelated goals, tools, and techniques.
+Education on Patient Safety-Programs must provide formal educational activities that promote patient safety-related goals, tools, and techniques. - 3.2.4.

-- 3.2.4.
 Patient Safety Events - 3.2.4.1.
 Reporting, investigation, and follow-up of adverse events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program. - 3.2.4.2.
-Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities. - 3.2.4.3.
+Feedback and experiential learning are essential in the development of true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities. - 3.2.4.3.
 Residents, fellows, faculty members, and other clinical staff members must: - 3.2.4.3.1.
-Know their responsibilities in reporting patient safety events at the clinical site; - 3.2.4.3.2.
-Know how to report patient safety events, including near misses, at the clinical site; - 3.2.4.3.3.
-Be provided with summary information of their institution's patient safety reports - 3.2.4.4.
-Residents must participate as team members in real and/or simulated inter-professional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions. - 3.2.5.
-Resident education and experience in disclosure of adverse events - 3.2.5.1.
+Be aware of and fulfill their responsibilities in reporting patient safety events at the clinical site; - 3.2.4.3.2.
+Be aware of how to report patient safety events, including near misses, at the clinical site; and - 3.2.4.3.3.
+Be provided with summary information of their institution's patient safety reports. - 3.2.4.4.
+Residents must participate as team members in real and/or simulated inter-professional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as the formulation and implementation of actions. - 3.2.5.
+Resident Education and Experience in Disclosure of Adverse Events - 3.2.5.1.
 Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events. - 3.2.5.2.
 This is an important skill for faculty physicians to model, and for residents to develop and apply. - 3.2.5.2.1.
 All residents must receive training in how to disclose adverse events to patients and families. - 3.2.5.2.2.
 Residents should have the opportunity to participate in the disclosure of patient safety events, real or simulated.